 Isabella’s choice of prey seems to be out of pure necessity rather than preference, however, as she is stated to no longer be a resident of the Undead Settlement.
 She is fending for herself in the wild with nothing but her carving knife; not even an Estus Flask, at least a full one.
 And seeing the tattered state of her clothes and the dung she can throw at us, it is not an easy living out there.
 Isabella’s character is an obvious reference to Maneater Mildred from DS1, so she too was most likely banished from decent society for her crimes.
-This is peculiar given that we can find an execution platform for hanging as well as a small jailhouse in front of the town’s church.
+This is peculiar given that we can find a public execution platform for hanging as well as a small jailhouse in front of the town’s church.
 Even assuming the former is merely a recent addition, the community still had the ability to lock up one of their own and punish them with death.
 Perhaps like the curses that came to town, deviant behavior was something for the community to seal away rather than tempt fate trying to destroy.
 Or perhaps it was feasting on just corpse flesh that saved her from the chopping block.
 Either way, this policy of mercy evidently didn’t last.

 Radicalize the Flock